-However, ultimately context interacts with the other components which also influence internal selection likelihoods.
+However, context interacts with the other components which also influence internal selection likelihoods.
 For example, as illustrated in Figure 2, in addition to contextual demand, activated representations in WM bias subsequent selection in favor of representation-related content (see Figure 2).
 Therefore, if the active representation in WM is task-related then there are two components that bias selection in favor of task-related information: (1) the contextual demand for focused attention and (2) the active representations in WM.
-Consequently, task-oriented states should be temporally stable (as seen in Figure ) relative to other (more mindwandering) trajectories wherein context and WM representation are not necessarily congruent, driving greater variability in selection bias over time (as seen in Figure 5B; also see below).
+Consequently, task-oriented states should be temporally stable (as seen in Figure 6A) relative to other (more mindwandering) trajectories wherein context and WM representations are not necessarily congruent, driving greater variability in selection bias over time (as seen in Figure 6B; also see below).

 High-demand context and stochastic nature of internal attentional selection.
 Moreover, due to the partially stochastic nature of the Internal Attentional Selection component – wherein selection is represented as a probability and so occasionally low probability events occur – there may be random, and relatively infrequent, occurrences wherein task-unrelated thoughts are selected.
-This is reflected visually in the random and infrequent selection of negative task-unrelated representations (red dots) in Figure 5A.
+This is reflected visually in the random (yet infrequent) selection of negative task-unrelated representations (red dots) in Figure 6A.
 Consequently, a task-unrelated representation in WM may bias selection in favor of (current WM) content-related but task-unrelated thoughts, increasing the likelihood of mindwandering.
 Yet, mindwandering is likely to dissipate quickly due to the tonic/sustained biasing effect of contextual demands in favor of task-related information (see Figure 1B).

 High-demand context to focus on negatively valenced information.
-When task-related information is negatively-valenced, for example trying to recall important information from a traumatic experience/memory, the contextual demands bias selection in-favor of task-relevant information which in this case is also negatively valenced.
-Once the first cycle of the system is initiated, and negative- and task-relevant representations are selected into WM, these negative representations in WM will bias subsequent selection in favor of negative- as well as task-relevant- representations.
+When task-related information is negatively-valenced, for example trying to recall important information from a traumatic experience/memory or to plan a stressful event, the contextual demands bias selection in-favor of task-relevant information which in this case is also negatively valenced.
+Once the first cycle of the system is initiated, and negative- and task-relevant representations are selected into WM, these negative representations in WM (in addition to contextual demands) will bias subsequent selection in favor of negative- as well as task-relevant- representations.
 Accordingly, such negative representations in WM should also trigger negative affect.
 This may then further bias subsequent selection in favor of negatively valenced – affect-congruent – information competing for internal selection.
 When task-relevant information may be inter-mixed with both negative and neutral information, such as memorizing a list of mixed negative and neutral words, this ultimately creates a selection conflict between the contextual demand and affect-driven biases.
 For optimal performance on a task, attention should be equally (non-preferentially) distributed between all task-relevant information (in this example both negative and neutral words).
 While the contextual demands bias task-related content, negative affect will also increase the likelihood of negative task-unrelated content.
 Therefore, emotionally-valenced representations in WM, even if task-related, increase the likelihood for off-task thoughts and impair task performance (Welhaf et al., 2019).